Agile Contracts – Question 1

 Adela asks this question: Imagine we have a brand new project.
 And we must bid on it, and we want to use the agile-scrum method.
 How should that work?

 This is a good question.
 I will answer it quickly here.
 Too quickly.
-I have partly answered it in my book, Joe’s Agile Release Planning.
+I have partly answered it in my book, Agile Release Planning.
 And partly elsewhere.

 So, let’s make the case fairly simple.
 Imagine that the project is what one Team can complete in 6 months.

 I recommend Agile Release Planning (as explained fully in my book).

 The Team (including the ‘business stakeholders’ or SMEs or customer reps or whatever you call them) do the following:

 - Clarify the vision.
 Quickly.

 - Build the product backlog in user story format, divided into roughly 50 stories.
-Not to large, not too small.
+Not too large, not too small.

-- Identify business value on each story.
+- Identify Business Value on each story.
 Via priority poker.
 Using the best BV people we can find (about 5 of them).
-In about 1 hour.
+In about 1 hour or so.

 - Identify the Effort for each story.
 Using planning poker.
 Again, using the right people for this (namely, those who will do the work).

 - Identify the R Factor (BVP/SP) for each story.
 Make the benefit-cost ratios more explicit.
 Order the work now by R Factor.

-- Consider Risks, Dependencies, Learning, Min Marketable Feature Set, and other issues.
+- Consider Risks, Dependencies, Learning, Minimum Marketable Feature Set, and other issues.
 Re-order the work as needed.

 - Do the scope-date trade-offs.
 In other words, identify the ‘release’ cut-offs.

 - Estimate the velocity of the team and identify when each release will happen.

-- Do a communications ‘plan’ and add appropriate buffer (aka padding, contingency, etc.)
+- Do a communications ‘plan’ and add appropriate contingency (aka padding, buffer, etc.)

-- Identify the ‘fix it plan’ to fix the biggest imperfections in the plan first.
+- Identify the ‘fix it plan’ to fix the biggest imperfections in the plan, starting tomorrow.